-“Traveling back in time, what advice would you give your younger self?” asked a student of the distinguished guest who stood before an audience in Jones Auditorium.
+“Traveling back in time, what advice would you give your younger self?” asked a student of the distinguished guest who stood before an audience in Jones Global Events Center.
 Atifete Jahjaga, former President of the Republic of Kosovo, had just completed a 45-minute speech to the St. Edward’s community.
 The President’s answer came with a smile — one of many that day that punctuated her positive outlook on the evolution and future of Kosovo’s newly formed democracy.

 “I would say to that young girl, believe in yourself.
 Believe in your values.
 And have courage,” said Jahjaga.
 “There is nothing that cannot be done when you invest in your potential.”

 The arc and accomplishments of Jahjaga’s career are a testament to that advice.
 After rising to the rank of Major General of the Kosovo Police, she assumed the presidency of Kosovo in 2011 at the age of 35.
 She became the youngest woman to be elected to any nation’s top leadership post and the first female president in the Balkan region.
 Though her five-year term ended in Spring 2016, Jahjaga remains Kosovo’s most ardent and internationally renowned proponent.

 Enhancing Global Understanding

 President Jahjaga’s visit to the hilltop in October was part of an annual series of programs sponsored by the Kozmetsky Center at St. Edward’s.
 The center brings experts, scholars and leaders to campus for lectures, classroom visits and panel discussions on critical global issues.

 “It was an honor to welcome President Jahjaga to campus,” says Sharyl Cross, director of the Kozmetsky Center.
 “We invited her to share her perspective with students on the most important aspects of leadership, service and values, and on priorities ahead for Kosovo and the world community.”